PIH/openmrs-distro-pihemr/README.md

 Next, we need to install MySQL.
 The OpenMRS SDK uses the H2 database by default, but H2 doesn't work with some of the modules we use, so we must use MySQL, which needs to be configured separately.
 You should install MySQL Community Server 5.6 following the instructions for your platform.
+It must be version 5.6, other versions will not work.

 Set up a development environment of a PIH EMR distibution
 ---------------------------------------------------------

 ### Step 1: Clone the "mirebalais-puppet" project
 The various configuration files that determine what applications and options are turned on on different servers are found here and later on in process you will need to tell OpenMRS where to find them.

 ```
 $ git clone https://github.com/PIH/mirebalais-puppet.git
 ```

 ### Step 2: Ensure that MySQL has a password set up for the root user.
 - If you are able to run ```$ mysql -u root``` and access the MySQL Monitor without receiving an access denied error, it means that there is no root password set and you have to set it following the instructions here: https://dev.mysql.com/doc/refman/5.6/en/resetting-permissions.html
 - Once the root password has been set, you should be able to access the MySQL Monitor by running:
   ```$ mysql -u root -p``` followed by entering the password when prompted.